Particle Board Vs Plywood: Choosing The Right Material For Your Project

 • Surface Imperfections: Veneer layers may have imperfections that require sanding or finishing.

-Ideal Uses for Particle Board
+Ideal Uses For Particle Board

 • Furniture: Great for budget-friendly furniture pieces like desks, bookcases, and cabinets.